jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 # Usage
-<sup>*(Generated from [doc.json](./(10)trymemode.stormmap/base.stormdata/Modules/doc.json) at Sun, 20 Dec 2020 05:21:50 GMT)*</sup>
+<sup>*(Generated from [doc.json](./(10)trymemode.stormmap/base.stormdata/Modules/doc.json) at Sun, 20 Dec 2020 23:37:53 GMT)*</sup>

 Generally, most of the functionalities are using chat commands.
 Simply type the commands in the chat box (like how you would normally chat with teammates).
 >Note: Remember to either use allies or all chat channel when try to use the commands.
 Public chat channels and Private Messages (PM) does not work.

-Most commands have a short alias command, they both have identical functionality which let you to type less.
+All commands have a short alias, which they both have identical functionality that allows for less typing.

+Some of the commands have an UI counterpart implemented, which will display a menu of options and features corresponding to the commands' functionality.

 # Libraries
 |Library Name|File Name|Library ID|Library Description|